East Barnet Urban District

-East Barnet Valley was a local government district from 1863 to 1965 around the town of East Barnet.
+East Barnet Valley was a local government district from 1874 to 1965 around the town of East Barnet.
 It was partly in the counties of Hertfordshire and Middlesex until 1889, when the Middlesex part was transferred to Hertfordshire.
 It was renamed East Barnet in 1935.

 Creation

-The district was created under the Local Government Act 1858 on 25 September 1863, as East Barnet Valley Local Government District.
+The district was created on 1 October 1874, as East Barnet Valley Local Government District.
 The district was governed by a local board.
-Apart from the parish of East Barnet, the local board's area included parts of the surrounding parishes of Chipping Barnet in Hertfordshire and Enfield, Monken Hadley and South Mimms in Middlesex.
+Apart from the parish of East Barnet, the local board's area included parts of the neighbouring parishes of Chipping Barnet in Hertfordshire and Monken Hadley in Middlesex.

 Reform

 In 1889 Middlesex was reduced locally by the Local Government Act 1888: East Barnet Valley became entirely part of Hertfordshire.

 The Local Government Act 1894 reconstituted the local board's area as an urban district, governed by East Barnet Valley Urban District Council.
 The urban district consisted of three civil parishes, shown below with their area in 1901: